imlauer/imlauer.github.io/index.md

 #### Rule number 1: don't be a sellout.
 Money is fake and you can't buy a country's sovereignty.
 Don't change your way of thinking for money.
 Like Facebook employees who sell their soul to fry on private jets.
 Facebook, Google, Amazon, Spotify are ads companies not "tech" companies.

+The biggest problems are overpopulation and zero-sum games.

 I want money.
 I have high TC.
 I get big compensation.
 I advance in my career.
 I have many business opportunity.
 I am senior employee.
 I have many reports.
 I have big package.
 I am important.
 I fly on private jet.
 I party with model.
 I go to prestigious school.
 I have piece of paper with school logo.
 I think people still have no idea how fake the US economy is, and how bad it will get over the next 20 years.
 I used to think that this was just a phenomenon in tech, but now tech is everything.
 If nobody is creating the value and everyone is trying to cannibalize, eventually there is nothing left.

 ---